 Creating an opportunity for more women to get to know each other and connect, build friendships that create support instead of feeling isolated, is very attractive to me.

-BOB: This is a great story, very inspiring.
+CONSULTANT: This is a great story, very inspiring.

 ALEXIS: There’s women in positions of power in the industry, but there’s no company where women are the majority, you know?
 So you might not be able to find it at your own company.

 It’s not about getting to know someone so one day I can place her, I want to get to know these women because I want to be able to pick up the phone and to give and get counsel.
 It’s like, “I have two kids and work full time; how do you do it?”
 I think these common threads of connection could really make a difference in our industry.”

 CONSULTANT: So you had your first Cocktails & Conversations event at PackExpo, what’s next?